E. H. Warmington

-Eric Herbert (E. H.) Warmington, MA, FRHistS (15 March 1898 – 8 June 1987) was a professor of classics, internationally known for his Latin translations.
+Eric Herbert (E. H.) Warmington, MA, FRHistS (15 March 1898 – 8 June 1987) was a British classicist, internationally known for his Latin translations.

 Education

-Herbert attended The Perse School, Cambridge and won a scholarship to Peterhouse, Cambridge.
+Eric attended The Perse School, Cambridge and won a scholarship to Peterhouse, Cambridge.
 He graduated with a Double First in Classics, as well as winning the Le Bas English Prize.

 Life and career

 He became a Reader in Ancient History at King's College London in 1925, and was appointed Professor of Classics at Birkbeck, University of London in 1936.
 He served as Vice-Master of Birkbeck from 1954.
 He was also acting Master of Birkbeck in 1950–1951 and 1965–1966.

 He produced numerous works, often with other scholars, over many decades of the twentieth century.
 He also edited other translations, including the Greek–English translation of Aelian's On the Characteristics of Animals.
 His most famous work is the series Remains of Old Latin, a four-volume edition of early Latin texts for the Loeb Classical Library, with a facing English translation.